Climate Change Resilience and Adaptation Courses from the National Highway Institute

 A-GaME’s Webinar Series: Ready When You Are & Geophysics Users Group Meetings

-The FHWA is putting on its “A-GaME Summer Super Sessions Series” for 2022, specifically focused on improving geotechnical site characterization practices for construction decisions and constructability.
-Save the dates and forward to your peers, partners and construction and project managers!
-These sessions are free.
+The FHWA put together its “A-GaME Summer Super Sessions Series” in 2022, specifically focusing on improving geotechnical site characterization practices for construction decisions and constructability.
+These sessions have been uploaded to Youtube and the links can be found below.

-June 22 – Session 1: Step into the Contractor’s Boots.
+June 22, 2022 – Session 1: Step into the Contractor’s Boots.
 Hear directly from four contractors on the “asks,” risks and decisions they face when preparing bids and making decisions based on subsurface conditions that might or might not be well investigated, characterized or communicated.
-A recording is available through registering here

-July 20 – Session 2: Manage Risk: Reduce Geotechnical Uncertainties Before Construction.
+July 20, 2022 – Session 2: Manage Risk: Reduce Geotechnical Uncertainties Before Construction.
 Dive into the types of problems we experience during construction as a result of geotechnical uncertainties, and explore A-GaME technologies and other effective solutions to minimize those geotechnical uncertainties through case histories, applications of appropriate site characterization techniques and discussion.
-A recording is available through registering here

-August 17 – Session 3: Bridge the Gap: Communicating Subsurface Conditions for Construction.
+August 17, 2022 – Session 3: Bridge the Gap: Communicating Subsurface Conditions for Construction.
 Geotechnical subsurface investigations are not just about design parameters.
 Geotechnical site characterization must also inform constructability decisions and provide contractors with the information needed to get the job done efficiently and effectively.
 Explore ways to improve our investigation processes, to effectively communicate site conditions to all stakeholders, and to establish a collective understanding of anticipated conditions and contingencies for bidding and construction decisions.
-Registration links will be posted when available.

 In recent years, the FHWA A-GaME webinar series has featured topics that highlight proven, effective exploration method and practices for enhanced, effective site characterization that reduce project risks, improve quality and accelerate project delivery.
 Experts from the FHWA, state DOTs, industry and academia have covered everything from the nuts and bolts of A-GaME methods to visualization and design.